pubkey/rxdb/docs-src/rx-attachment.md

 ### digest

-The md5-sum of the attachments data as `string`.
+The hash of the attachments data as `string`.

+NOTICE: The digest is NOT calculated by RxDB, instead it is calculated by the RxStorage.
+The only guarantee is that the digest will change when the attachments data changes.

 ### rev